What is Arts Award Supporter?

-Arts Award has been running since 2005 and by October 2016 has resulted in over 275,000 awards.
+Arts Award has been running since 2005 and by January 2018 355,992 awards have been achieved by young people.
 Read the latest participation figures.

-Arts Award has five levels, four of which are accredited on the QCF (Qualifications and Credit Framework).
-The highest level, Gold, carries 35 UCAS points.
+Arts Award has five levels, four of which are accredited on the the RQF (Regulated Qualifications Framework).
+The highest level, Gold, carries 16 UCAS points.
 More about Arts Award

 Where is Arts Award available?